Scalable and Adaptively Secure Any-Trust Distributed Key Generation and All-hands Checkpointing: Practical Extended Broadcast Channels

 \section{Practical Extended Broadcast Channels}

 In this section, we introduce a practical extension to the blockchain-based broadcast channel.
-Despite that it is folklore knowledge that, theoretically, one may throw all messages into the ledger to facilitate a broadcast, but this may incur prohibitive cost in practice, as onchain resources are generally very expensive.
+Although it is folklore knowledge that, theoretically, one may throw all messages into the ledger to facilitate a broadcast, this may incur prohibitive costs in practice, as on-chain resources are generally very expensive.
 Instead, our extension empowers users to broadcast a message of arbitrary length while inscribing only a {\em constant-size} storage on the blockchain.
 Crucially, our enhanced broadcast channel retains its original simplicity and modularity.
 Users can conveniently interact with it using the APIs of well-established infrastructures, including both blockchains and a data dispersal network (DDN) like IPFS \cite{TrautweinRTCSSG22}.